pourmand1376/hugopapermod_english/content/posts/2022/al-folio-Jekyll-website/index.md

 > If you have problems, make sure that both of your Github Actions are successful.
 Make sure branch is set to `gh-pages` and also check your website url and baseurl.
 These are some most common problems people have in `Jekyll` websites.

 ### Host on Netlify
+You can also easily host this repository on netlify.
+Just connect your github account to netlify.
+Then select jekyll and you are done.
+No special configuration is necessary.

 ### Summarize
 To summerize the blog, two steps occur when publishing the website: